kavia-common/stock-growth-analyzer-221696-221706/stock_growth_frontend/README.md

 npm start
 ```

-Open http://localhost:3000 in your browser.
+Open http://localhost:3000 in your browser, or your cloud preview URL.

 ## Minimal repro (empty tickers, last month)

-From the browser console in the app (http://localhost:3000), run:
+From the browser console in the app (front page), run:
 ```js
 import { runMinimalRepro } from './api/client';
 runMinimalRepro();